TeamFAPS/PSVita-RE-tools/README.md

 Version 0.2 is much more inefficient, but supports decryption of files within devices that may open such as PFS devices.
 (WARNING THIS PLUGIN MAY BYPASS SAFE-MODE)

+physmem_dumper - by xyz
+---
+A kernel plugin that dumps Non-Secure World (NS kernel + userland) memory using RAM physical range: from 0x40200000 to 0x5FD00000.

+See wiki for more information on PSVita's physical memory: https://wiki.henkaku.xyz/vita/Physical_Memory.

+The output dump stored in ur0:dump/physmem-dump.bin is aimed to be loaded in IDA PRO using https://github.com/xyzz/vita-ida-physdump.

 --------------------------------------------------------------------------------

 ## Using the Tools